Hydrodynamical Evolution of Black-Hole Binaries Embedded in AGN Discs: III. The Effects of Viscosity: Dependences on Sink Radius

 Our canonical simulations described in Section \ref{sec:results} assume that each binary component has a sink radius $r_{\rm s}=0.04 a_{\rm b}$.
 In this section, we perform experiments on the evolution of embedded binaries with varying sink radius $r_{\rm s}$. \citetalias{Li2022} explored the effects of $r_{\rm s}$ in inviscid flow with $\gamma=1.6$ and found that the accretion rate and the orbital evolution rate are largely influenced by the choice of $r_{\rm s}$ (see their Section 3.1.5), indicating the need of linking the sink radius to a physically motivated size of the accretor.
 However, viscous accretion onto isolated binaries seems to be rather independent of the sink radius since the accretion through a circumbinary disc is regulated by viscosity \citep[e.g.,][]{Munoz2020}.

-It is thus of great interest to see if viscosity can reduce the accretion rate dependency on the sink radius for embedded binaries.
+It is thus of great interest to see if viscosity can reduce the accretion rate dependency \footnote{\rlr{This dependency focuses on the relative fraction of change in the accretion rate due to the change in $r_{\rm s}$, not the slope.}} on the sink radius for embedded binaries.
 Tables \ref{tab:runs-visc01} and \ref{tab:runs-novisc} summarize the parameters and results of our simulation survey on $r_{\rm s}$.
 For each $q/h^3$ ($1$ or $3$) and each $\gamma$ ($1.6$, $1.1$, or isothermal), we perform three viscous ($\alpha=0.1$) simulations with $r_{\rm s}=0.02 a_{\rm b}$, $0.04 a_{\rm b}$, and $0.08 a_{\rm b}$, respectively, which covers half and double the fiducial value of $r_{\rm s}$ (see Table \ref{tab:runs-visc01}).
 Furthermore, we conduct the same set of $18$ simulations but with inviscid flows ($\alpha=0.0$; see Table \ref{tab:runs-novisc}) as a control group that enables us to better understand the effect of viscosity.

 Fig. \ref{fig:snap_runII_qth1_ga1.1_rs} compares the flow structure between different sink radii for both viscous and inviscid runs in the final quasi-steady state.
 Similar to our findings in \citetalias{Li2022}, we find that accretors with smaller $r_{\rm s}$ have less truncated inner cavities and hence more massive CSDs, regardless of viscosity.
 Also, the pair of crescent voids become more prominent when $r_{\rm s}=0.02 a_{\rm b}$ but almost disappear when $r_{\rm s}=0.08 a_{\rm b}$, suggesting that the sink radius may fundamentally alter the flow morphology in the vicinity and a large $r_{\rm s}$ could suppress not only the CSDs but also other features in the circumbinary flows.
 In addition, we find that the CSDs in the viscous runs are always less massive than their inviscid counterparts, consistent with the results shown in Fig. \ref{fig:snap_runII_qth1}.